Dartpixel/Color-Detection-using-Python/README.md

 ![result3](https://user-images.githubusercontent.com/89685890/224466724-aebd3c5e-7f41-49e7-be02-ea3070185429.png)

-If any suggestion or issue, please post it in issue section !!
+If any suggestion or issue, feel free to post it in issue section !!